maiziezhoulab/AquilaSV/src/How_to_get_bam_and_vcf.md

 - steps:

 step1. make a bed file. ( A bed file is a file that contains the chromosome name, start position and end position of your interested region).
-A typical bed file's content could be "chr1 123456 223456".
-You can name your bed file as "select.bed" for AquilaSV.
+A typical bed file's content could be `chr1 123456 223456`.
+You can name your bed file as `select.bed` for AquilaSV.

 step2. extract selected.bam given whole genome bam file and bed file.
 A typical command should be like